Image

 • First-Degree Involuntary: Class C felony, carrying 3 to 10 years in prison

-The criminal penalties are only one part of the equation.
+The penalties don’t stop when the case ends.
 A manslaughter conviction in Ste.
-Genevieve County, MO can also lead to lasting consequences that impact nearly every aspect of your life long after your sentence is complete, including:
+Genevieve County, MO can come with collateral consequences that follow you for years and affect nearly every part of your life, including:

-• {Employment & Career Issues A manslaughter conviction in Ste.
+• Employment & Career Challenges A manslaughter conviction in Ste.
 Genevieve County, MO can make it extremely difficult to secure or maintain employment.
 Many employers conduct background checks, and a felony conviction can disqualify you from consideration.
 You may also lose your current job, and future opportunities can become limited, especially in fields that require trust, responsibility, or public interaction.

 • Professional Licenses If you hold a license in Ste.
 Genevieve County, MO, it may be suspended or revoked.
 Getting licensed in the future can also be a major challenge.